 Without the basal insulin, we would disintegrate into uncontrolled gluconeogenesis and ketoacidosis (e.g. uncontrolled type 1 diabetes).

-We can only reduce our insulin requirements marginally by changing our diet.
-We always need basal insulin.
-If we’re insulin resistant we’ll need more.
+We can only reduce our insulin requirements marginally by changing our diet and reducing the amount of body fat we are trying to hold in storage.
+We always need some basal insulin.
+If we’re insulin resistant and carrying more body fat, we’ll need more insulin.

 How to improve your basal insulin sensitivity

-In addition to modifying our diet, we can also improve our blood glucose control by maximizing our body’s ability to dispose of glucose without relying on insulin (i.e. non-insulin mediated glucose updated).
-We improve our insulin sensitivity and our ability to use glucose by building more lean muscle mass.
+In addition to modifying our diet, we can also improve our blood glucose control by maximising our body’s ability to dispose of glucose without relying on insulin (i.e. non-insulin mediated glucose uptake).
+We enhance our insulin sensitivity and our ability to use glucose by building more lean muscle mass.

-While a diabetic can reduce their insulin requirements for food by eating food with lots of fat, they can actually end up insulin resistant and need more basal insulin if they drive over abundance of energy, regardless of whether it’s from protein, fat or carbs.
+While a person with diabetes can reduce their insulin requirements for food by eating food with lots of fat, they can actually end up insulin resistant and need more basal insulin if they drive overabundance of energy, regardless of whether it’s from protein, fat or carbs.

-The approach recommended by Dr Bernstein (who has type 1 diabetes himself) is typically lower in carbs, adequate protein (depending on whether you are a growing child) and moderate in fat.
+The method recommended by Dr Bernstein (who has type 1 diabetes himself) is typically lower in carbs, adequate protein (depending on whether you are a growing child) and moderate in fat.

-Even at 83, Dr B feels it is important to maintain lean muscle mass through regular exercise to maximise his insulin sensitivity.
+Even at 83 years of age, Dr B feels it is essential to maintain lean muscle mass through regular exercise to maximise his insulin sensitivity.

 Will too much protein “kick me out of ketosis”?

-Giving the burgeoning interest in the ketogenic dietary approach I think it’s important to understand the difference between exogenous ketosis and endogenous ketosis.
+Giving the burgeoning interest in the ketogenic dietary approach, it’s important to understand the difference between exogenous ketosis and endogenous ketosis.

 - Endogenous ketosis occurs when a person eats less than the body needs to maintain energy homeostasis and we are forced to up the glycogen in our liver and then our body fat to make up the difference.

-Keep in mind though that most of the really good stuff that we attribute to “ketosis” and the “ketogenic diet” occurs when we are in endogenous ketosis (i.e. when fat is coming from our body, not our plate or coffee cup).
+Keep in mind though that most of the beneficial things we attribute to “ketosis” and the “ketogenic diet” occurs when we are in endogenous ketosis (i.e. when fat is coming from our body, not our plate or coffee cup).

-As detailed in the popular article What are Optimal Ketone and Blood Sugar Levels in Ketosis? it seems that lower levels of total energy (i.e. towards the left of this the chart below) is a better place to be, particularly if we are chasing weight loss or diabetes management.
+As detailed in What are Optimal Ketone and Blood Sugar Levels in Ketosis? it seems that lower levels of total energy (i.e. towards the left of this the chart below) is a better place to be, particularly if we are chasing weight loss or diabetes management.